AdaShoelace/hadlock/README.md

 # Hadlock

-### Work in progress
-Hadlock is a tiling window manager for X.
+Hadlock is a tiling and stacking window manager for X.
-The architecture behind hadlock is inspired by redux but is not as strict as can be.
+It is written completely in rust with and architecture heavily inspired by redux.

 ---
 ![](./resources/multimonitor.gif)